xleon/xleon.github.io/_posts/2017-02-09-easy-and-cross-platform-localization-for-xamarin-and-dotnet.md

 public string this[string key] => key.Translate();
 {% endhighlight %}

-### Can I auto bind Android xml views or iOS xib/storyboard views without Mvvm or manual setup?

-You will.
-This is in the works at the moment.

-A lot more handy stuff is available.
-You can see all the details in the [github repo](https://github.com/xleon/I18N-Portable)
+More handy stuff and details are available at the [github repo](https://github.com/xleon/I18N-Portable)

 Cheers!